SHolysh/HydrographExplorerHelp/index.md

 # What is the Hydrograph Explorer Tool?

-The [ORMGP Hydrograph Explorer](http://shiny.oakridgeswater.ca:3838/sHydrologyMap/) is a set of mapping, graphing and interpretation tools that allow users to examine hydrologic and hydrogeologic data within the Oak Ridges Moraine study area.
+The [ORMGP Hydrograph Explorer](http://shiny.oakridgeswater.ca:3838/sHydrologyMap/) is a set of mapping, graphing and interpretation tools that allow users to examine hydrologic and hydrogeologic data within the Oak Ridges Moraine (ORM) study area.

-Upon opening the [Hydrograph Explorer](http://shiny.oakridgeswater.ca:3838/sHydrologyMap/) the interactive map shows the entire ORMGP area, with discrete subwatersheds colour-coded based on percentage of impervious land cover.
+Upon opening the [Hydrograph Explorer](http://shiny.oakridgeswater.ca:3838/sHydrologyMap/), the user will see a basemap of the ORM  he interactive map shows the entire ORMGP area, with discrete subwatersheds colour-coded based on percentage of impervious land cover.
 Using the menu in the upper-right corner, the user can select other options for the colour of the watersheds:
 - Imperviousness
 - Canopy coverage
 - Wetland coverage